Thursday, July 18, 2024

 the burial place of Leonardo da Vinci.

 King Francois I granted da Vinci the privilege of being buried on the chateau grounds, and the original site of his tomb was the St. Florentin collegiate church, which was demolished between 1806 and 1810.
-In 1863, excavations were undertaken and a skeleton was found close to a tombstone bearing fragments of da Vinci's name.
+In 1863, excavations were undertaken, and a skeleton was found close to a tombstone bearing fragments of da Vinci's name.
 Eleven years later, the bones were transferred to the St. Hubert Chapel.

 The tomb inside the chapel.
-I wonder if any current relatives
+I wonder if any current

-confirmation of identify--but perhaps no one wants
+typing as confirmation of identity--but perhaps no

-to open that possible can of worms.
+one wants to open that possible can of worms.

 Until his death in 1519, da Vinci was allowed to live at our second Amboise chateau of the day, Clos Lucé.
 Called Chateau du Cloux until the 17th C, the fortified castle was bought by Charles VIII (he was busy in his short reign!) to be a summer house for French kings.
 When da Vinci arrived in 1516, he came bearing his manuscripts and three paintings, among them, the Mona Lisa.
 During the three years until his death, he kept busy with various architectural and civic building projects.